KRKR (36Kr Holdings Inc.) has powerful results

-36Kr Holdings Inc. (NASDAQ:KRKR) closed Monday at $1.27 per share, up from $1.18 a day earlier.
-While 36Kr Holdings Inc. has overperformed by 7.63%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, KRKR fell by -30.98%, with highs and lows ranging from $2.19 to $0.50, whereas the simple moving average jumped by 16.38% in the last 200 days.
+The share price of 36Kr Holdings Inc. (NASDAQ:KRKR) fell to $1.35 per share on Friday from $1.42.
+While 36Kr Holdings Inc. has underperformed by -4.93%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, KRKR fell by -25.82%, with highs and lows ranging from $2.39 to $0.50, whereas the simple moving average jumped by 23.76% in the last 200 days.

 Top 5 Cheap Stocks to Own Right Now